SAP/luigi/core/examples/luigi-sample-vue/README.md

     npm run serve
     ```

-5. Open it in your browser by going to [http://localhost:8081/](http://localhost:8081/)`.
+5. Open it in your browser by going to [http://localhost:8081/](http://localhost:8081/).

 ### Testing

-This example contains basic unit test which you can execute with `npm run test:unit`
+This example contains the basic unit test which you can run with the `npm run test:unit` command.
-Additionally this example contains a small e2e integration test suit which can be executed with `npm run test:e2e`.
+Additionally, this example contains a small e2e integration test suit which you can run using `npm run test:e2e`.

 ### Build